 Single students 23 and older may live off campus alone or with others of the same gender.
 Students under 23 may live with parents, grandparents, or a married aunt and uncle.
 Approval to live with grandparents or a married aunt and uncle must be given by the student’s parents and the Student Life Office.
-Contact the Student Life Office for approval.
+Students should contact the Student Life Office for approval.

-If you have moved to the area to attend PCC, you are not considered a permanent resident and are therefore expected to attend all Campus Church services.
-All town students must complete a church attendance form on Eagle’s Nest by the fifth of each month during the semester (for the previous month’s church attendance).You may not miss Sunday services at the Campus Church more than once per month.
-Requests for exceptions should be submitted to Student Life.
+Students who move to the area to attend PCC are not considered a permanent resident and are therefore expected to attend all Campus Church services.
+Town students attending their approved home church must submit a monthly church attendance form on Eagle’s Nest by the fifth of each month.
+Sunday services may not be missed more than once per month.

-Attendance at Opening Convocation each semester is required for town students.
-See the Calendar for times and dates.
+Attendance at Opening Convocation each semester is required for town students including those approved to attend an off-campus church.
+Times and dates are found on the Calendar.
 Students should tap their PCC Cards after each service at the Crowne Centre main Atrium desk.

 Fine Arts Series

 Students taking twelve or more hours must reserve tickets and attend all Fine Arts Series.
 Although part-time students are not required to attend Fine Arts Series, they may reserve tickets and attend if they choose to do so.
 Children under 6 will not be admitted.

 Sunday Reflections is a Campus Church service held twice during each semester.
 Town students who do not attend Campus Church are not required to attend unless they are participants in the service.

 Attendance is required at recitals and forums as designated by the student’s major or instructor.

 Those taking twelve or more hours need to attend all Bible Conference services.
 Students taking fewer than twelve hours must attend two services per day.
 Attendance will be recorded by tapping their PCC Card at the tap stations prior to the service.

 Student Body/Class Meetings/Collegian Meetings